samvloeberghs/kwerri-oss-bu/projects/ngx-seo/README.md

 }
 ```

-Or you can set the specific values value by value as explained below.
+Or you can set the specific values value-by-value as explained below.

 #### Other available methods